Description

 Background

-Walter Yeeling Evans-Wentz helped to develop western understanding of Oriental religions, especially Tibetan Buddhism.
-He
+Walter Yeeling Evans-Wentz helped to develop Western understanding of Oriental religions, primarily Tibetan Buddhism.
+He was

-was born February 2, 1878 in Trenton, New Jersey where he spent his childhood, completing elementary school in June, 1892.
+born February 2, 1878 in Trenton, New Jersey where he spent his childhood, completing elementary school in June, 1892.
+After

-After less than two years of high school, Wantz decided to become a journalist.
-He dropped out of high school and enrolled
+less than two years of high school, Wentz decided to become a journalist.
+He dropped out and enrolled in commercial courses

-in commercial courses at business colleges in Jacksonville, Florida and Trenton, New Jersey.
-Working his way across the United
+at business colleges in Jacksonville, Florida and Trenton, New Jersey.
+Working his way across the United States in various

-States in various newspaper offices, he followed his family, who had recently settled in La Mesa, California, westward.
-Having
+newspaper offices, he followed his family, who had recently settled in La Mesa, California, westward.
+Having decided that

-decided that he was not well-suited to journalism, he arrived in Palo Alto in the academic year 1901-1902, hoping to gain
+he was not well-suited to journalism, he arrived in Palo Alto in the academic year 1901-1902, hoping to gain admittance to

 Restrictions